Anthony J. Mifsud: Career

 Mif began his entertainment career in Toronto as the singer for hard rock/heavy metal musical group Slash Puppet (1989–1995).
 Mif released two CDs with Slash Puppet, but left the band in 1995.

 On June 6, 2016, he released an EP, My Insane Friends, was released digitally for online downloading and streaming through CD Baby and its worldwide distribution affiliates including iTunes, Spotify and Pandora Radio.
 A departure from his musical styling with Slash Puppet, the songs are described as darker, heavier and more progressive.
 A video for the song "Born Inside The Shell" was also released on the same day.

 Mif is also an actor who has appeared both nationally and internationally in numerous film and television productions.
-His film credits include such films as Welcome to Sudden Death, Kick-Ass 2, D-Tox, Detention, Just Business, Foolproof, Direct Action, Robocop: Prime Directives, Dirty Work, The Stupids, Gossip and Partners in Action.
+His film credits include such films as Welcome to Sudden Death, Kick-Ass 2, D-Tox, Detention, Just Business, Foolproof, Direct Action, Robocop: Prime Directives, Dirty Work, The Stupids, Gossip, and Partners in Action.
 In the martial arts action thriller Welcome to Sudden Death (Universal) Mif plays Devlin Montez the dubious and deceptive head of security of the Odessey Arena.
 Touted as a remake or prequel of the 1995 Jean-Claude Van Damme film Sudden Death it was released on Netflix US (digital streaming and on DVD internationally) on September 29, 2020, hitting #5 after just one day and as high as #3 as the most watched film in the "Top 10 Movies List" in the US where it stayed for almost a week, ultimately making it to #6 as the most watched program across all platforms on Netflix US.
+In 2025, Welcome To Sudden Death once again hit the "Top 10 Movies List" for most watched films on Netflix in the United Kingdom and Ireland where it reached as high as #5 for the week of August 18, 2025.